yeslogic/fathom/book/src/appendix/typing.md

 likely use a locally nameless representation, but for clarity we have chosen to omit this machinery from our typing rules.

+By convention we use lowercase metavariables for expression-like things, and uppercase metavariables for type-like things.
+Note that we will not enforce these conventions syntactically in our rules, they are only intended to aid readability.

 ### Elaborated terms

 During typechecking we will have a chance to fill in some of the missing